AndreaCrotti/Unit-testing-talk/unit.rst

 ..
-TODO: the best thing with TDD is that you will learn to write
-.. better code what's the easiest thing to test?
-A pure function with
-.. no side effects is the easiest thing, because you can simply
-.. declare a dictionary of input output

-..
 TODO: add example of a "sed/like" function and how to move out the logic of replacing

-..
-TODO: talk about dependency injection as another possible alternative
-.. to solve the external dependencies problem.

 ==============
  Unit testing